STRIDES/NIHCloudLabAzure/docs/Virtual-machine-best-practices.md

 # Azure Virtual Machine Best Practices

 The roles granted to Azure Cloud Lab subscribers have been reduced to protect the NIH network.
-To have the best experience when provisioning Virtual Machines (VM's), follow these best practices to avoid any validation errors, and thus review and correction of VM configuration.
+To have the best experience when provisioning virtual machines (VM's), follow these best practices to avoid any validation errors, and thus review and correction of VM configuration.

 Best Practices for provisioning VM's include:
 - [Azure Virtual Machine Best Practices](#azure-virtual-machine-best-practices)